lukeholt2/expenseTracker/README.md

 ## Development

-As mentioned above, the project is written in Angular and thus can simple be installed using `npm`:
+The project is built using `Nextjs` and thus can simply be installed using `npm`:

 ```script
 npm i